jceha/NewWebPage/README.md

 **B.Sc.
 Cognitive Systems: Cognition and Brain**, University of British Columbia, Canada (2009-2014)
 - A multi-disciplinary undergraduate program involving four departments: Computer Science, Linguistics, Philosophy, and Psychology
 - The program provides students with a grounding in the principles and techniques used by intelligent systems both natural and artificial.
 It emphasizes the study of existing systems (e.g., perception; linguistics), the design of new ones (e.g., machine vision; machine intelligence), and the design of interfaces between different forms of intelligent agents (e.g., human-computer interfaces)

-# Research
-## Interests
-I am working towards my Ph.D. with Dr. Edith Law, at the University of Waterloo.
-My research interests lie in cognitive science and human-computer interaction.
-By increasing our understanding of cognition I would like to develop innovative, intuitive interfaces.
-To this end, my research currently focuses on investigating curiosity-driven teaching and learning and its application to education.

 ## Academic Contributions